filecoin-project/specs-actors/docs/post-mortem-jan-21.md

 *   This turned out to be non-critical only because the gas limit restricted stack depth.
-A gas limit 4x larger would have caused trouble.
+A gas limit 4x larger would have opened up the attack.
 *   The multisig actor was received by the actors team (via spec) as more or less complete, with change discouraged.
 Apart from adding tests, we did not spend a lot of time with it.
 *   The state transaction mechanism inherited from the spec was intended to prevent this general class of issue, but it did not because the multisig does multiple transactions in a single method.
 *   The Checks-Effects-Interactions pattern would be an effective defence against this issue.